PhatDot1/PhatDot1/README.md

 ## Technologies & Tools I Work With

-### 💻 Languages:
+### 💻 Languages
-- Python
-- TypeScript
-- Solidity
-- JavaScript
-- Rust
+Python · TypeScript · Solidity · JavaScript · Rust

-### 🕸️ Web Development:
+### 🌐 Web Development
-- Next.js
-- React
+Next.js · React

 ### ☁️ Cloud Services & Automation:
 - APIs are the backbone of a good half of what I do here